(Degenerative Joint Disease; Osteoarthrosis; Hypertrophic Osteoarthritis)

 Treat primarily with physical measures that involve rehabilitation; support devices; exercise for strength, flexibility, and endurance; patient education; and modifications in activities of daily living.

-Treat adjunctively with drugs (eg, analgesics, NSAIDs, muscle relaxants) and surgery.
+Treat adjunctively with drugs (eg, analgesics, nonsteroidal anti-inflammatory drugs, muscle relaxants) and surgery.